Height and type: A 10-foot segmented cascade falls.

 Notable Wildlife: terrestrial mollusks, freshwater mollusks

-Interesting History: Keasey was an old logging community founded in the 19th century that once had huge log yards, a railroad station, and its own post office.
-Thousands of photos of the activity can be found in this archive.
+Interesting History: Keasey was an old logging community founded in the 19th century.
+It once had huge log yards, a railroad station, and its own post office.
+Thousands of photos of the activity are found in this archive.
 The area fell off rapidly in the late 1950s when the railroad (and thus all other institutions) closed down.

-Some have noticed that an old trestle from the railroad was recently still visible, though when we were there we mostly just saw trestles lying on the ground.
+Some have noticed that an old trestle from the railroad was still visible recently, though when we were there we only saw trestles lying on the ground.